amazon-archives/amplify-photo-gallery-workshop/workshop-content/source_content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 weight = 10
 +++

-Remember the Lambda function we created earlier?
-Now it's time to modify it so it can resize our uploded photos into thumbnails.
+Remember the storage upload trigger Lambda function we created earlier?
+Now it's time to modify it so it can resize our uploded photos into thumbnails and issue CreatePhoto mutations to our API to associate the uploaded photo data with the appropriate album and user.

+{{% notice info %}}
+AWS Lambda lets you run code without provisioning or managing servers.
+Instead, you simply provide the function code you want to execute and configure one or more events to trigger the code's execution.
+When your Lambda function runs, you only pay for the compute time you consume, and AWS takes care of everything required to scale your code with high availability.
+Learn more at [https://aws.amazon.com/lambda/](https://aws.amazon.com/lambda/).
+{{% /notice %}}

 {{% notice warning %}}
 The instructions below use the text _S3Triggerxxxxxxx_ to indicate a pattern in your folders and files that you'll need to look for.